Give it a goal.

 Frequency governance

-A hard cross-mission cap means two concurrent missions can never over-contact the same person — at most a handful of touches per contact per week, across all channels, no matter what.
+A hard cross-job cap means two concurrent jobs can never over-contact the same person — at most a handful of touches per contact per week, across all channels, no matter what.

 Dry-run and practice modes